Wondering what a hybrid cloud is, the benefits of using one, and use cases for achieving optimum flexibility, scalability, and cost savings?

 A hybrid cloud is a cloud deployment that utilizes both a private cloud and a public cloud as part of the same infrastructure.
 Software is used to ensure each service within the clouds communicates effectively and efficiently, helping orchestrate and manage both cloud instances.

 By its very nature, a hybrid cloud is flexible and should deliver the best performance, security, and cost optimization possible for a business’s workloads.
-Notably, a hybrid cloud can also include on-premise or traditional hosting infrastructure as part of its configuration and setup.
+A hybrid cloud can include on-premise or traditional hosting infrastructure as part of its configuration and hybrid setup.

 Utilizing both public and private clouds typically happens when a business has specific requirements that can’t be addressed by using one or the other.
 For example, sometimes data in the financial space must be stored, by law, in a private cloud while a key application needs the public cloud's scalability.
 Different use cases demand different cloud infrastructure, which is where hybrid clouds often come into service.